jim60105/simple-cloudflare-ddns/README.md

-# simple-cloudflare-ddns
+# Simple Cloudflare DDNS Updater

-A simple Cloudflare Dynamic DNS updater that runs in a container.
-It updates your Cloudflare DNS A/AAAA records with your current public IP address.
+A simple Cloudflare Dynamic DNS updater running in a container that keeps your DNS records up to date.

 ## ✨ Features